shahariaryan/Banklink---V2.0---New/README.md

 # Banklink | When banking meets minimalist

-A full fledged banking application.
-I have implemented the login and sign up feature as you see in digital banks in reality.
-Though this banking application does'nt have a database or a server to store the user's data like their username, password and their account transaction details, I have pre defined users details like their username, password and transaction details in a object.
-You can't create a digital account or signup right now.
-As of now i have defined 4 users details.
-You can login with their username and password, to see how the application really works.
+A full-fledged banking application.
+I have implemented the login and sign-up feature as you see in digital banks in reality.
+Though this banking application doesn't have a database or a server to store the user's data like their username, password, and their account transaction details, I have pre-defined user details like their username, password, and transaction details in an object.
+You can't create a digital account or sign up right now.
+As of now I have defined 4 users details.
+You can log in with their username and password, to see how the application works.
 Here is the details 👇🏼

-h1 align="center">Banklink Online Bank 🏦</h1>
+<h1 align="center">Banklink Online Bank 🏦</h1>

 ### <h3 align="center"> [Live](https://kokenydaniel.github.io/Bankist/)</h3>